 The per capita income in Marion in 2018 was $18,801, which is low income relative to Ohio and the nation.
 This equates to an annual income of $75,204 for a family of four.
 However, Marion contains both very wealthy and poor people as well.

 Marion is a somewhat ethnically-diverse city.
 The people who call Marion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marion residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Marion include Irish, English, Italian, and Scottish.
+Important ancestries of people in Marion include German, Irish, English, Italian, and Scottish.